Back to Research

 Diaspora Engagement

-Beyond remittances, the Bangladeshi diaspora holds estimated savings of $5-8 billion that remain outside the domestic financial system.
+Beyond formal remittances, the Bangladeshi diaspora holds estimated savings of $5-8 billion outside the domestic financial system.
 Diaspora investment of approximately $1.20 billion annually is modest relative to both the diaspora's savings capacity and the economy's investment needs.
-The gap reflects institutional barriers: complex property ownership regulations for non-residents, lack of diaspora-specific investment instruments, bureaucratic obstacles in business registration, and absence of a one-stop facilitation window.
+The gap reflects institutional barriers: complex property ownership regulations for non-residents, absence of diaspora-specific investment instruments, bureaucratic obstacles in business registration, and lack of a one-stop facilitation window.
+The BNP government's proposed district-level one-stop service centers bringing together the Probashi Kallyan Bank, BMET manpower offices, and welfare centers could lower some of these barriers on the send-side, though the regulatory environment for diaspora investment itself requires separate reform.

 Diaspora Bonds

-The brain drain dimension adds complexity: 8.5% of tertiary-educated Bangladeshis reside abroad, predominantly in the US, UK, Canada, and Australia.
-This represents a loss of human capital from the domestic economy but also a potential resource if diaspora engagement mechanisms can facilitate knowledge transfer, virtual mentorship, and investment channeling without requiring physical return.
-India's successful engagement of its Silicon Valley diaspora, which catalyzed the Bangalore IT boom, offers a model for converting brain drain into brain gain through institutional connectivity rather than physical repatriation.
+The brain drain dimension adds complexity: 8.5 percent of tertiary-educated Bangladeshis reside abroad, predominantly in the US, UK, Canada, and Australia.
+This represents a net loss of domestic human capital but also a latent resource if diaspora engagement mechanisms can facilitate knowledge transfer, virtual mentorship, and investment channeling without requiring physical return.
+India's engagement of its Silicon Valley diaspora, which catalyzed Bangalore's IT sector, offers a model for converting brain drain into brain gain through institutional connectivity rather than physical repatriation incentives.

 Policy Implications